-Information subject to change at short notice – Please refer to the UK Government website for the most up-to-date position.
+Information subject to change – Please refer to the UK Government website for the most up-to-date position.

 Please Note: There have been significant updates made to the way the Coronavirus Job Retention Scheme will operate after 30th June 2020.
 Click here to see our blog outlining the changes to the Coronavirus Job Retention Scheme taking effect on 1st July 2020.